Skip to content

 How to do it: Unicorn Studio provides a layers-based visual editor for creating shader effects, no code required.
 You can create an effect, export it, and embed it on your site.
 Even subtle use — a hero background, a footer accent — creates a premium feel that static designs cannot match.

-Best for: Brand-forward companies, creative tools, AI products, and any site where you want to convey a sense of dynamism and sophistication.
+Best for: Brand-forward companies, creative tools, AI products, and any site where you want visitors to feel something is happening, not just see a static page.

 3. Interactive widgets and animations